-This summer they're doing a trial run with a few weeklong comedy festivals in cities around the U.S. Chicago gets its turn this week with the Just For Laughs Chicago festival, which looks about a third of the way from Vegas to Aspen in its ambition and range.
-There's a lot of middle-of-the-road standup from well-known performers, but they've booked some more interesting talent as well.
+Last summer they did a trial run with a few weeklong comedy festivals in cities around the U.S., including Chicago.
+Our town scored big so they're back this year with the 2010 Just For Laughs Chicago Festival, which looks about a third of the way from Vegas to Aspen in its ambition and range.
+There's a lot of serviceable standup from well-known performers, but they've booked some more interesting one-off events as well.
 Plus you don't even have to get to Pitkin County, Colorado (although you do have to get to Chicago, jet-setting readership).

 I'll be covering the festival this week for Flavorpill Chicago and presenting my picks here as the fest rolls on.
 But don't wait to hear from me, as tickets are moving fast and many shows will sell out; some already have.